incf-nidash/nidm-specs/README.md

 ### Contributing
 Thanks for you interest in contributing to NIDM-Results!
 If you would like to submit an update or outline an issue with the NIDM-Results specification, please [submit an issue](https://github.com/incf-nidash/nidm-specs/issues/new) or [email us](mailto:incf-nidash-nidm<AT>googlegroups<DOT>com).
 You can also join our [weekly calls](#nidm-weekly-calls)!

+## NIDM-Experiment

+### Documentation
+The W3C-formatted work-in-progress version of the NIDM-Experiment specification, containing only NIDM namespace terms, is available [here](http://nidm.nidash.org/specs/nidm-experiment_dev.html).

+The entire NIDM-Experiment specification terminology is available [here](http://nidm.nidash.org/specs/nidm_html/index.html).
+Terms from other ontologies and terminologies (BIDS, DICOM, SIO, OBO, ONLI) used in NIDM-Experiment can also be found here by clicking on the buttons at the top of the page.
+These pages are interconnected, for example, if a nidm: namespace term entry uses a term from SIO, the SIO term will be a link that will refer to the SIO entry that provides the term label and definition.
+These pages can be used as a source of URI's, useful when annotating data using PyNIDM or other software.
+For example, the entry for the term is here [nidm:ImageDataReconstruction] http://nidm.nidash.org/specs/nidm_html/index.html#imagedatareconstruction).

+We have created terminologies from the BIDS and DICOM standards and included them in NIDM-Experiment.
+This means that all terms used in the BIDS specification and each DICOM tag now has a URI that can be used for data annotation.
+Note however that BIDS and DICOM terms do not have formal definitions in their respective standards, but the description provided by those standards is provided here in each term entry.

+### Tools
+ * NIDM-Experiment I/O (reference implementations): [Python library](https://github.com/incf-nidash/pyNIDM)

+### Contributing
+Thanks for you interest in contributing to NIDM-Experiment!
+Please feel free to [submit an issue](https://github.com/incf-nidash/nidm-specs/issues/new) or [email us](mailto:incf-nidash-nidm<AT>googlegroups<DOT>com).
+You can also join our [weekly calls](#nidm-weekly-calls)!

+## NIDM weekly calls
+We meet to discuss the development of NIDM-Experiment by videoconference, once a month on a Friday at 8-9am PDT / 11am-12pm EDT / 4-5pm BST.
+The group is always open to new contributors interested in neuroimaging data sharing.
+To join the call or to ask any question, please email us at incf-nidash-nidm@googlegroups.com.

 ## NIDM-Workflows

 ### Documentation